flowershow/flowershow-app/docs/syntax.md

 title: Markdown syntax support
 ---

+> [!tip] Choose Markdown or MDX rendering mode
+> Flowershow lets you choose between Markdown and MDX rendering modes.
+If you're publishing plain Markdown content and experience parsing issues, see [[syntax-mode|Syntax Mode Configuration]] to learn how to switch modes.

-Flowershow was designed with Obsidian users in mind, and so, it aims to fully support Obsidian syntax, including **CommonMark**, **GitHub Flavoured Markdown** and **Obsidian extensions**, like Wikilinks.
-Here is a list of the most important ones:
+Flowershow was designed with Obsidian users in mind, and so, it aims to fully support Obsidian syntax, including **CommonMark**, **GitHub Flavoured Markdown** and **Obsidian extensions**, like Wiki links.

 ## Headings